Using filters and sorting in queries

 chr test

-With these filtering and sorting capabilities, our app now allows an administrator to add books and any user to post reviews for those books.
+With these filtering and sorting capabilities, our application now allows an administrator to add books and any user to post reviews for those books.
 We can effectively query for reviews and books and apply filtering and sorting to the results.